San Diego State Aztecs men's golf

 The San Diego State Aztecs men's golf team is the men's golf program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.

 The Aztecs have reached the NCAA Division I men's golf championship 28 times, a record for championship berths for San Diego State's athletic programs.